 WiFi

-On the WiFi tab, you can select which wireless network adapter is used to scan for wireless networks.
-Wireless networks can be filtered by 2.4 GHz, 5 GHz, and 6 GHz.
+On the WiFi tab, you can select which wireless adapter is used for scanning.
+Results can be filtered by the 2.4 GHz, 5 GHz, and 6 GHz bands.

-In the search field, you can filter the wireless networks by SSID, Security, Frequency, Channel, BSSID (MAC Address), Vendor, and Phy kind.
-The search is case-insensitive.
+In the search field, you can filter wireless networks by SSID, Security, Frequency, Channel, BSSID (MAC Address), Vendor, and PHY kind.
+Search is case-insensitive.

-Starting with Windows 11 24H2, you need to allow access to the Wi-Fi adapter.
+Starting with Windows 11 24H2, you must allow access to the Wi-Fi adapter.

 Open Windows Settings > Privacy & security > Location, enable access for Desktop Apps / NETworkManager, then restart the application.